wouterken/htmltoadf/README.md

 - [ ] Panels
 - [ ] Emoji
 - [ ] In built JSON Schema Validation

+## Release Process
+* Increment version number in .toml and README
+* Compile binaries and create release
+* Build and push Docker image
+* Build and push WASM NPM package
+* Update dependency in demo page
+* Push to VCS

 ## Testing
 Run `cargo test` from the repository root.